-(c) When the contract contains the basic clause 552.238-74Industrial Funding Fee and Sales Reporting, include the instructions for completing the commercial sales practices format in Figure 515.4-2 in solicitations issued under the MAS program.
+(c) When the contract contains the basic clause 552.238-74 Industrial Funding Fee and Sales Reporting, include the instructions for completing the commercial sales practices format in Figure 515.4-2 in solicitations issued under the MAS program.
+Offerors are not required to complete the commercial sales practices disclosure for order-level materials (See subpart 538.72).